The BRIT Prairie

 The underlying geology and soil hint toward BRIT's prairie being part of the floodplain of the Trinity river (now channelized), with Native Americans moving through the site to access resources found in and along the river.
 Two known archaeological sites close to the prairie (within 1/4- to 1/2-mile) indicate a paucity of stone tools and pottery sherds, but earth ovens constructed for the purpose of cooking onions and certain Camassia species and grinding stones were present.

 In more recent times, the Tarrant County Public Health Department building stood on the land that BRIT now occupies, with the prairie having previously been a parking lot and the building footprint.
 The parking lot, car traffic, and heavy machinery during construction compacted the soil significantly and offered opportunity for weedy plants to take hold.

-In order to restore the land to the native prairie it once was, we first had to understand what a native prairie located in a river's floodplain might look like.
+To restore the land to something closer to the native prairie it once was, we first had to understand what a native prairie located in a river's floodplain might look like.
 With BRIT Research Associate Dr. Tony Burgess leading the way, we searched for other prairies with similar parameters including soil type to use as a template for restoration.
 It may not be obvious, but plants typically adapt to specific soil conditions, including the microbial communities within.
 Structure of the soil, texture, pH, and presence or absence of organic matter are all important features that denote a particular soil type.
 Given the abuse that BRIT's prairie had most recently endured, would it be possible to simply plant the seeds and have the prairie come alive?